 Depictions of women with cornrows have been found in Stone Age paintings in the Tassili Plateau of the Sahara, and have been dated as far back as 3000 B.C.
 There are also Native American paintings as far back as 1,000 years showing cornrows as a hairstyle.
 This tradition of female styling in cornrows has remained popular throughout Africa, particularly in the Horn of Africa and West Africa.

 Historically, male styling with cornrows can be traced as far back as the early nineteenth century to Ethiopia, where warriors and kings such as Tewodros II and Yohannes IV were depicted wearing cornrows.

 Elaborate patterns were historically done for special occasions like weddings, social ceremonies or even war preparations.

-People belonging to a tribe can easily be identified by another tribe member with the help of a braid pattern or style.
+People belonging to a tribe can easily be identified by another tribe member with the help of braid Hhairstyles or patterns.